Universal far-from-equilibrium Dynamics of a Holographic Superconductor: Discussion

 We introduced stochasticity by sampling boundary conditions from a Wiener process characterized by a phenomenological parameter $\alpha$.
 This is natural, because it constitutes only a minimal extension of the usual holographic dictionary, which tells us how to map bulk to boundary quantities, but has the limitation that there is a free parameter.
 While we found that the universal results concerning the scaling law as a function of the cooling rate are very robust to changes in $\alpha$, and the parameters $\tau_0^{\rm sim}$ and $\xi_0^{\rm sim}$ of our study show only weak dependence, it would nevertheless be desirable to derive it from first principles.
 This means deriving the fluctuation-dissipation relation associated with the thermal Hawking radiation of the bulk black hole, which will force us to take into account quantum effects in the bulk gravity model along the lines of \cite{deBoer:2008gu,Son:2009vu,Sonner:2012if}.

 Our scaling results are consistent with exponents obtained in the mean-field approximation of the boundary theory, even though the theory is not described by a simple Landau-Ginzburg (LG) model, as evidenced e.g. by a violation of the standard LG relation between correlation length above and below the transition (see Fig. \ref{fig.UniversalityClass} and its caption).
-The mean-field like scaling results are a consequence of working in the classical gravity limit, which, however, does manage to capture some features beyond mean-field.
+The mean-field like scaling results are a consequence of working in the classical gravity limit, which, however, does manage to capture some features beyond mean-field, notably the ratio of correlation lengths above and beyond the phase transition.
+In holography, this quantity takes the form of a ratio of bulk integrals \cite{Maeda:2008ir}, and thus receives contributions from all scales, including the horizon, the source of dissipation in our holographic representation.
+The fact that dissipative dynamics are naturally incorporated into the theory from first principles makes holography a powerful tool to investigate strongly-coupled superfluid and superconductor dynamics, as previously stressed in \cite{Adams:2012pj}, where the holographic origin of dissipation was crucial in establishing a turbulent direct cascade.
+In more conventional approaches, such as the stochastic Gross-Pitaevskii or Landau-Ginzburg approaches, dissipation has to be added by hand.
 A tempting next goal would be to investigate quench dynamics in theories that do not result in mean-field scalings.
 A much more ambitious (but perhaps not completely unrealistic \cite{McGreevy:2010}) goal would be to study strongly coupled theories directly relevant to condensed matter physics.

 An open question left unanswered by the present investigation is the origin of the saturation we observed.
 There are several plausible explanations, and we hope to return to a detailed investigation of the reasons for the saturation in the model we have presented here in forthcoming work.